fritzsche/A1Keyer/docs/memory.md

 - **Function:** ten named CW text slots, addressable by the digits `0`..`9`.
 Pressing a digit from the **DECODER** screen plays the slot through sidetone, the WinKeyer bridge, and the radio keying output.
-  Editing uses a two-key gesture: `M` opens a slot picker, the next digit opens the editor pre-filled with the slot's persisted text.
+  Editing uses a three-gesture flow: `M` opens a single-slot picker, `0`..`9` switches which slot is shown, then `Enter` opens the editor pre-filled with the currently shown slot. `X` / `x` clears the shown slot from the picker.
 - **Persistence:** NVS namespace `"memory"`, loaded once at boot and written back on every commit (Enter from the editor).
 - **Default:** **all slots empty**.
 Pressing a digit for an unset slot